powsybl/pypowsybl/docs/user_guide/network_visualization.rst

 In the labels dataframe:
     - id: is the network element id
     - label: defines the label for the element
+    - label2: defines an additional label, displayed on the right side of the element

 In the feeders_info dataframe:
     - id is the feeder id